 You cannot sum up reach

-Reach is a key metric that is based on the number of unique users exposed to your content.
+Reach is a key metric that is based on the number of unique people exposed to your content.
 It only makes sense when viewed in the context of the 1-, 7-, and 28-day timeframes defined by Facebook.

 For example, when analyzing reach in 7-day increments, a user may have seen your content 2 times in one week, and 2 times in the second week.
 In both cases, they should be counted as 1 user per week.
 However, you can’t add them up, since the sum will no longer convey unique users for any of the predefined timeframes.